neecto/pwa-vite-vuejs-boilerplate/README.md

 # Power Web App boilerplate powered by Vite and using VueJS as SPA framework

-This is a boilerplate object setup for local development and testing of a PWA project.
+This is a boilerplate project setup for local development and testing of a PWA project.
 I want to have it for myself for future reference.

 ## Pre-requisites